Global secondary indexes

-In YugabyteDB, YCQL extends Apache Cassandra to support increment and decrement operators for integer data types.
+In YugabyteDB, YCQL extends Apache Cassandra to add increment and decrement operators for integer data types.
 Integers can be set, inserted, incremented, and decremented while

 COUNTER can only be incremented or decremented.
-YugabyteDB implements CAS(compare and swap) operations in one round trip, compared to 4 for Apache Cassandra.
+YugabyteDB implements CAS(compare and swap) operations in one round trip, compared to four for Apache Cassandra.

 Expire older records automatically with TTL

-YCQL supports automatic expiry of data using the
+YCQL supports automatic expiration of data using the